 That would thy beauty fain, oh, fain rehearse,

 May Love defend thee from Oblivion’s curse.

 Her life was a series of quiet accomplishments.
 One only wishes that she had lived longer to make more.
 But she reminds us that even in nineteenth-century India, it was possible for a woman to break out of the mould of purdah, caste and patriarchy, and write a daring legacy.
-She was the first female poet and novelist in English, and a rich legacy of succeeding writers ensured that she was not the last.
+She was the first female poet and novelist to compose in English form India – and a rich legacy of succeeding writers and poets from the country ensured that she was not the last.

 Copyright Madras Courier 2017.
 All rights reserved.
 You may share using our article tools.
 Please don't cut articles from madrascourier.com and redistribute by email, post to the web, mobile phone or social media.Please send in your feed back and comments to firstname.lastname@example.org